 This year, again, I’m going to try not to beta-read more than 3 full manuscripts for others.

 I will need the short stories I’m preparing for publication beta read.
-As always, I like to keep my beta reader pool to no more than 8 readers, typically from different backgrounds.
+As always, I like to keep my beta reader pool to no more than 7 readers from different backgrounds.
 I usually give them separate copies, so that their feedback won’t influence each other.

-This year, I’m starting off with my focus on drafting, not my usual revision, but plan to do a lot of querying and submitting.
-The middle of my year will be rather convention heavy, but by October/November, I should be back in the writer’s seat.
-Plus, I’ll be reading and blogging and vlogging and podcasting throughout the year.
+As always, I’ll be blogging and vlogging and podcasting throughout the year.
+This year, I’m starting off with my focus on revision, reading, and submitting.
+Spring will be rather convention-heavy, but by fall, I should be back in the writer’s seat.

-Except December.
-I’m not a writer in December — everyone needs a chance to breath.
+Except for December.
+I’m not a writer in December — everyone needs a chance to breathe.

 Did you build in flexibility?